Working at Meadowridge

 - Satisfactory Vulnerable Sector Criminal Record Check.

-Teacher On Call (ongoing)
+Full Time Teacher On Call (TOC)

 Ability to integrate into co-curricular activities and an enthusiasm for experiential education is a requirement of the position.

-We offer a competitive compensation and benefits package and an excellent student-teacher ratio.
 Applicants should submit their cover letter and resumes, along with the names of at least two references, to email@example.com.

 Please specify the teaching area in the subject line.
 Candidates must possess the appropriate academic credentials, including a certificate for teaching in the Province of British Columbia.
 Preference will be given to candidates with experience and training in International Baccaleureate.